 Conceived to address pressing institutional and programmatic needs, the plan creates critical new resources for permanent collection display and special exhibitions, conservation, education, and public programs, while upgrading visitor amenities and overall accessibility.
-The project, slated to break ground in 2020, encompasses approximately 60,000 square feet of repurposed space and 27,000 square feet of new construction and marks the first comprehensive upgrade to the Frick’s buildings since the institution opened to the public more than eighty years ago.
+The project broke ground in 2020 and encompasses approximately 60,000 sf of repurposed space and 27,000 sf of new construction and marks the first comprehensive upgrade to the Frick’s buildings since the institution opened to the public more than eighty years ago.

 “With interstitial architectural interventions, we are able to provide clear and coherent new spaces with seamless connections that will allow the Frick to more thoroughly enact its mission in the twenty first century.” – Annabelle Selldorf